WDI-SEA/google-shopping-conditionals-loops/readme.md

 * Look in the starter file in `src/js`, called `google-shopping.js`.
 We'll be using Node to read the JSON file and access it as a JavaScript object
 * Run the file by typing `node src/js/google-shopping.js` into the console.
 If you get items printing out, you're ready to start on the assignment.
   * Alternatively, `npm start` can also be used
+  * Alternatively, you can also create a separate file for each problem.
+Keep in mind you'll want to use the `node` command instead of `npm start` when dealing with multiple files.

 ##Deliverables